intelligence38000/android-docs/src/pages/navigation/overview/index.md

 {{
   <div className="mt18 mb24">
     <Note
-    title="Add Navigation Core only when not using Navigation UI" imageComponent={<BookImage width="60" height="60" />}>
+    title="Add the core Navigation SDK only when not using the Navigation UI SDK" imageComponent={<BookImage width="60" height="60" />}> }}
-}}
 If you're using the Navigation UI SDK, you **don't** have to declare the Mapbox Navigation SDK as well.
 If you only declare the Navigation UI SDK in your project's Gradle file, the Mapbox Navigation SDK will automatically be included.